 If you’re going to be purchasing a new dog anytime soon, you’ll have to go through the challenging process of choosing the ideal breed to take into your family.

-There are so many different kinds of dogs that it can be nearly overwhelming to choose one of them, so I’m here to help.
+There are so many different kinds of dogs that can be nearly overwhelming to choose one of them, so I’m here to help.

-Over the course of today’s guide, I’ll be taking a look at the Doxie Chin, which is a designer dog breed that consists of a cross between the Japanese Chin and a Dachshund.
+Throughout today’s guide, I’ll be taking a look at the Doxie Chin, which is a designer dog breed that consists of a cross between the Japanese Chin and a Dachshund.

 Any mix involving the latter dog is going to end up inheriting the barrel-like body of that parent, and this breed is no exception.